eldrickm/sqed-generator/SQED-Generator/README.txt

 parser_display(file) function at the bottom to display exactly how the data structure looks after the parser ingests a given format file.

+The directory ../Design_Independent_QED_Files contains Verilog source files of the QED module implementation that are independent of the design for which we want to perform SQED.
+These source files can be copied and used together with the sources that are generated.

 ###########################################
                                       SETUP
 ###########################################